sambev/reporter_view/README.md

 Reporter View Companion (Name is TBD)
 =======================================

-The goal of this project is to bring all the data from [ReporterApp](http://www.reporter-app.com/).
+The goal of this project is to bring all the data from [ReporterApp](http://www.reporter-app.com/) for reflection and analysis.

 Dev and design contributions are deeply appreciated.
 Make a pull request!